rlittman16/OPTM-Analysis/README.md

 # OPTM-Analysis

-This workflow aims to extract and identify oxidative stress induced post-translational modifications sites, peptides, and proteins as well as quantify their occupancy from high-throughput proteomics raw files.
+This workflow aims to quantify oxidative stress induced post-translational modifications sites, peptides, and proteins occupancy from high-throughput proteomics raw files.

 ## dtaselect_read_step1.R
 Run dtaselect_read_step1.R in the directory with the DTA files.